jbirtley88/searxng/searx/infopage/en/search-syntax.md

   - {{search('!!
 Wau Holland')}}

-Please keep in mind that the result you are being redirected to can't become verified for being trustworthy, SearXNG cannot protect your personal privacy when using this feature.
+Please keep in mind that the result you are being redirected to can't become verified for being trustworthy, Migaloo cannot protect your personal privacy when using this feature.
 Use it at your own risk.

 ## Special Queries